Subscribe to Changes

 Auto-Cleanup

-Subscriptions automatically unsubscribe when all Svelte subscribers detach.
-No manual cleanup required in most cases.
+Subscriptions automatically unsubscribe when all Svelte subscribers detach, so manual cleanup is typically unnecessary.

 // Subscription starts when component mounts